 Common Baking Mistakes & How to Avoid Them

-In practice, as with most cooking methods, there is a lot more to baking than might initially meet the eye.
+As with most cooking methods, there is much more to baking than might initially meet the eye.
 In fact, of all the cooking techniques out there, this is the one I have the most difficulty with.

-When I make a stew and add more carrots than the recipe call for, what’s going to happen?
+What will happen when I make a stew and add more carrots than the recipe calls for?

-The lids of old-fashioned Dutch ovens were flat and often set down below the top of the oven.
-This allowed for coals to be piled on top of the oven to promote even cooking from both the top and bottom simultaneously.
+The lids of old-fashioned Dutch ovens were flat and often set down below the top of the stove.
+This allowed coals to be piled on top of the oven to promote even cooking from both the top and bottom simultaneously.

-So, a Dutch oven is basically a large metal container that delivers heat from all sides.
-The main difference between a Dutch oven and a modern oven, besides portability, is that food came into direct contact with the sides of the Dutch oven.
+A Dutch oven is a large metal container that delivers heat from all sides.
+Besides portability, the main difference between a Dutch oven and a modern oven is that food comes into direct contact with the sides of the Dutch oven.

-You would never pour a batter on the floor of the oven in your kitchen (I hope), but Dutch ovens were made to be both a cooking method and a cooking vessel.
+You would never pour batter on the oven floor in your kitchen (I hope), but Dutch ovens were made to be both a cooking method and a cooking vessel.

 Today's ovens are thermostatically controlled and deliver heat from all sides.
-In baking, heat transfer occurs through convection (the rising and falling of heated air), as well as radiation (heat waves, or infrared energy, transferring to the food from the heated oven walls).
+In baking, heat transfer occurs through convection (the rising and falling of heated air) and radiation (heat waves, or infrared energy, transferring to the food from the heated oven walls).

 Conduction also plays a role as the heat from a hot baking dish transfers the heat to the food.
 Again, with a Dutch oven, this occurs naturally as the oven is the cooking vessel.